 This November 18th is #NationalInjuryPreventionDay, and to celebrate, Arkansas Children’s Hospital’s Injury Prevention Center is gearing up to provide up to 200 families with new born babies safety products and education materials.
 Why?
 Because this year’s theme is “Preparing Babies for an Injury Free Life,” which focuses on conversations about safe sleep.
 Wondering how you and your community can participate and show your support to #BeInjuryFree?
 It’s easy!
 Wear the color green on November 18th and snap a photo of yourself and your crew with the hashtag #BeInjuryFree.
 If posting on Twitter, be sure to tag the Injury Prevention Center at @archildrensIPC!

 In partnership with the Injury Free Coalition for Kids, Arkansas Children’s Hospital’s Injury Prevention Center is excited to announce that this November 18th is #NationalInjuryPreventionDay! #DidYouKnow that according to the CDC, there are about 3,500 sleep-related deaths among babies in the U.S. each year?
 That’s why ACH IPC has decided on this year’s theme of “Preparing Babies for an Injury Free Life,” which focuses on conversations about safe sleep.
-To spread the word about infant crib and sleep safety, the IPC is also gearing up to provide up to 200 families with new born babies safety products and education materials.
+To spread the word about infant safe sleep, the IPC is also gearing up to provide up to 200 families with new born babies safety products and education materials.
 Wondering how you and your community can participate and show your support to #BeInjuryFree?
 It’s easy!
 Wear the color green on November 18th and snap a photo of yourself and your crew with the hashtag #BeInjuryFree.
 If posting on Twitter, be sure to tag the Injury Prevention Center at @archildrensIPC!

 MESSAGES FOR NOVEMBER 18th –